 All the directors have signed contracts with the Company.
 Craig Thomas' appointment does not have a fixed term but is subject to 6 months' notice by the Company.
 The non-executive directors are appointed for a fixed term: John Bryant for two years, and other Director's for three years.
 These may be terminated by giving two months' notice, without compensation for loss of office.
 All newly appointed directors are required to offer themselves for election at the next Annual General Meeting of the Company and their appointments are subject to them being so elected.
-Non-executive remuneration is determined by the Board within the limits set by the Articles of Association and is based on independent salary surveys of fees paid to non-executive directors of similar companies.
-The basic salary paid to each non-executive director in the year was £30,000.
-The non-executive directors receive further fees for additional work performed for the Company on the basis of the number of additional days worked.
+Non-executive remuneration is determined by the Board within the limits set by the Articles of Association and is based on independent salary surveys of fees paid to non-executive directors receive further fees for additional work performed for the Company on the basis of the number of additional days worked.